Robert E. Sherwood: Writing career

+In 1920, Sherwood became editor of Life.

 Sherwood's first Broadway play, The Road to Rome (1927), a comedy concerning Hannibal's botched invasion of Rome, introduced one of his favorite themes: the futility of war.
 Many of his later dramatic works employed variations of this theme, including Idiot's Delight (1936), which won Sherwood the first of four Pulitzer Prizes.
 According to legend, he once admitted to the gossip columnist Lucius Beebe: “The trouble with me is that I start with a big message and end up with nothing but good entertainment.”

 Sherwood was actively engaged with the advocacy for writers' rights within the theatre world.
 From 1937 to 1939, Sherwood served as the seventh president of the Dramatists Guild of America.

 Sherwood's Broadway success soon attracted the attention of Hollywood; he began writing for movies in 1926.
 While some of his work went uncredited, his films included many adaptations of his plays.
 He also collaborated with Alfred Hitchcock and Joan Harrison in writing the screenplay for Rebecca (1940).

 With Europe in the midst of World War II, Sherwood set aside his anti-war stance to support the fight against the Third Reich.
 There Shall Be No Night, his 1940 play about the Soviet Union's invasion of Finland, was produced by the Playwright's Company that he co-founded, and it starred Alfred Lunt, Lynn Fontanne, and Montgomery Clift.
 Katharine Cornell produced and starred in a 1957 TV adaptation on TV.
 Sherwood publicly ridiculed isolationist Charles Lindbergh as a "Nazi with a Nazi's Olympian contempt for all democratic processes".